My Feelings Relating to the Word "Relatable"

 That was a couple years ago, and now I'm teaching the class again.
 And in the first response paper I collected, where students responded to several essays of their own choosing, I came across the word "relatable" at least a dozen times.
 One student, normally a clear, precise, and confident writer, used the word a total of four times in a two-page paper.

 I've been an English teacher long enough to know that before I make some pronouncement before my class, along the lines of "That's not a real word" or "The correct pronunciation is...," I need to check my sources.
 The English language is vast, complex, and ever-changing.
-We are fortunate to have a larger vocabulary at our disposal than any other language on earth, and our words come from every corner of the globe, with new ones being added and old ones morphing into new ones all the time.
+We are fortunate to have a gigantic vocabulary at our disposal, and our words come from every corner of the globe, with new ones being added and old ones morphing into new ones all the time.

 So I looked up "relatable" and found that it is indeed in the dictionary.
 Of course it's in the dictionary, because it is in fact a word.
 It means "able to be related."
 Like a story.
 But that's not how my students are using it.
 They mean "able to be related to."
 And according to my beloved ginormo desk dictionary, the American Heritage Dictionary of the English Language (5th edition), that's not the definition.
 "Relatable" is just there at the end of the entry for "relate," meaning that the AHDEL defines it my way, not my students' way.